ryoma-creator/my-portfolio-website/README.md

 - Complete documentation including this README
 - Adjust visual effects and animations for optimal performance
 - Replace placeholder images with custom, brand-aligned visuals
+- Code refactoring and clean-up:
+  - Remove unnecessary comments and unused code
+  - Improve code organization and structure
+  - Implement clean code principles for better maintainability
+  - Optimize component reusability and reduce duplication
+  - Enhance code documentation with JSDoc comments

 ## Conclusion
 This portfolio represents not just my technical skills, but my journey of persistence, problem-solving, and continuous learning.
 Each challenge encountered became an opportunity to grow as a developer and refine my approach to creating effective digital experiences.

 ---